POLS 1101. American Government. 3 Hours.

 A study of key concepts and theories of comparative poli- tics.
 Examines case studies from different types of politi- cal systems and regions of the world.

-A study of key concepts and theories of international poli- tics.
-Examines the evolution of contemporary international system and conflict and cooperation among nation-states.
+A study of key concepts of international relations.
+The course examines the evolution of the contemporary international system and conflict and cooperation among nation-states.

 POLS 3520.
 Modern Political Ideologies.
 3 Hours.

 An exploration of the dominant political ideologies that shape decisions about and understandings of political events, including but not limited to capitalism, socialism, communism, patriarchy, feminism, environmentalism, liber- theology, liberalism, populism, and nationalism.

 POLS 3530.
 American Political Thought.
 3 Hours.